Subscribe to our newsletter

 4. Soft Tissue Mobilization (STM)

-Soft tissue mobilization techniques focus on manipulating the underlying soft tissues to reduce tension and discomfort.
-The sessions should take 15-30 minutes, followed by 10-15 minutes of stretching.
-You can find in-depth demonstrations of Soft Tissue Mobilization techniques in my program Breast Cancer Rehab.
+Soft tissue mobilization is a technique that works on the deeper tissues under your skin to reduce tightness and discomfort.
+Sessions should take 15-30 minutes, followed by 10-15 minutes of stretching.

 5. Use Sunscreen